hashobject/perun/README.md

 ## Use cases

- - generate blog from markdown files
+ - Generate blog from markdown files.
- - generate documentation for your open source library bases on README.md
+ - Generate documentation for your open source library based on README.
- - any case where you'd want to use Jekyll or another static site generator
+ - Any case where you'd want to use Jekyll or another static site generator.

 ## Examples